 Power of Three:

-The Power of Three curriculum was created by Dan Mades, and will be implemented in grades K-5.
+The Power of Three curriculum was created by Dan Mades, and is taught in grades K-5.
 The Power of Three is meant to create a common language and processing strategy that can be used with every student.
-The first 12 lessons create a common language and philosophy to help students understand and process their "big feelings" so that they can make positive choices that will enable them to become successful.
-If students struggle after the first 12 lessons and continue to exhibit verbal or physical behaviors, the curriculum offers a plan for the next intervention for the Power of Three that will work in tandem with our Behavior Intervention Response Team (BIRT).
+The introductory lessons create a common language and philosophy to help students understand and process their "big feelings" so that they can make positive choices that will enable them to become successful.
+If students struggle after the introductory lessons and continue to exhibit verbal or physical behaviors, the curriculum offers a plan for a Tier 2 intervention that will work in tandem with our Behavior Intervention Response Team (BIRT).